 Bus Tracker Displays

-We know you love CTA Bus Tracker SM and this year, we’re taking steps to make this valuable service tool readily available to thousands more.
-In 2015, an additional 140 LED displays will be installed at major bus stops around town and even at CTA rail stations.
+We know you love CTA Bus Tracker SM and we've taken steps to make this valuable service tool readily available to thousands more people without needing a computer or mobile device.

 CTA - System Information - Map Showing Bus Stop Shelters in Digital Sign Project

 For a complete list of shelter locations, you can also view or download a complete list of stops in this program via the City of Chicago Data Portal or directly download a list in Excel format.

 Each bus shelter sign is equipped with a push button and speaker to announce the estimated arrival times for our riders with visual impairments.
 The push button is located inside the shelter, typically on the left front pole when facing the street, at a height of 42 inches above the ground.
 Push the button once and a speaker inside the shelter will announce upcoming arrivals.